 High school seniors who demonstrate outstanding achievement in academics and performance or composition may be eligible for the prestigious Brooks Music Scholarship or the Organ Scholarship, both covering full tuition at Holy Cross.

 The Brooks Scholarship is a four-year, full tuition scholarship offered to a high school senior who will major in music or double major in music and another discipline.

 Candidates must demonstrate outstanding accomplishment in the area of instrumental/vocal performance or composition as well as significant academic achievement.
 Holy Cross offers a rich and varied music curriculum, distinguished faculty members with international reputations, and opportunities for private study and participation in large and small music ensembles.

 In addition to the regular Application for Admission to the College, students applying for the Brooks Music Scholarship must also provide the following materials to the Department of Music:

-- A music resume detailing the student’s background, experience, and teachers.
+1. A music resume detailing the student’s background, experience, and teachers.
 Also include student contact information.

-- An essay (approximately one page) describing the student’s goals and reasons for wanting to major in music at the College of the Holy Cross.
+2. An essay (approximately one page) describing the student’s goals and reasons for wanting to major in music at the College of the Holy Cross.
 Be sure to include the student's name on the essay.

 P.O.
 Box 151A